ibm-cloud-docs/BlockStorage/faqs.md

 {: faq}
 {: #cancelstorage}

 The cancellation process for this storage device is in progress so the Cancel action is no longer available.
 The volume remains visible for at least 24 hours until it is reclaimed.
 The UI indicates that it’s inactive and the status "Cancellation pending" is displayed.
-The minimum 24-hour waiting period gives you a chance to void the cancel request if needed.
+The minimum 24-hour waiting period gives you a chance to void the cancellation request if needed.
 If you want to cancel the deletion of the volume, raise a [Support case](/unifiedsupport/cases/add){: external}.

 ## My Windows&reg; 2012 host is supposed to have access to multiple Storage LUNs, but I can't see them in Disk Manager.
 How do I fix it?
 {: faq}